eduaardofranco/foodExplorer/README.md

-# Food Explorer - CRUD Restaurant App
+# Food Explorer - Online Restaurant Menu

 This is the Final Project of the Explorer Module - RocketSeat Programming School

 Welcome to **Food Explorer**, a CRUD application of a restaurant menu that allows users to view, navigate and place orders.
 The project is divided into two main components: a backend API developed with Node.js, Express, and SQLite, and a frontend built with React.js and Styled Components.
+This project has been crafted with a "mobile-first" approach to ensure that the user experience is optimized for mobile devices, creating a seamless and responsive interface.

 ## Table of Contents